How Does Unpermitted Work Affect Home Value?

 Renovating without permits in Texas carries several risks:

-• Understanding Texas Building Codes: It’s important to follow these codes to avoid setbacks.
+- Understanding Texas Building Codes: Following these codes to avoid setbacks is important.

 What Are the Common Legal Challenges?